isomerpages/nlb-biblioasia/_jul-to-sep-2024/New Books on Singapore History.md

 #### **[Knowing Singapore: The Evolution of Published Information in Europe, c.1500–1819 ](https://eservice.nlb.gov.sg/redir/itemdetails?bid=300036076)**

-By&nbsp;Benjamin J. Q. Khoo and Peter Borschberg, with an Introduction by Kwa Chong Guan
+By&nbsp;Benjamin J.Q.
+Khoo and Peter Borschberg, with an Introduction by Kwa Chong Guan

 The Malaysian Branch of the Royal Asiatic Society&nbsp;(2023), 124 pages<br>
 Call no.: RSING&nbsp;303.482595704 KHO